yoriko-o/yoriko-o/README.md

-Pretty much the only thing I am good at is bash scripting! <br>
+Pretty much the only thing I am good at is scripting! <br>
 Well check out my repos below!